ovh/docs/pages/platform/public-cloud/use_object_storage_terraform_backend_state/guide.en-ie.md

 ---
-title: 'Using OVHcloud Object Storage as Terraform Backend to store your Terraform state'
+title: 'Using OVHcloud Standard (Swift) Object Storage as Terraform Backend to store your Terraform state'
 slug: use_object_storage_terraform_backend_state
-excerpt: 'Find out how to use an OVHcloud Object Storage as a Terraform Backend to store your Terraform state'
+excerpt: 'Find out how to use an OVHcloud Standard (Swift) Object Storage as a Terraform Backend to store your Terraform state'
 section: Tutorials
 order: 03
 ---